higherbar-ai/ai-workflows/README.rst

 #.
 The ``markdown_first`` parameter is explicitly provided as ``False`` and converting the file to Markdown would
    naturally use an LLM with a page-by-page approach (see the section above)
 #.
-Or: converting the file to Markdown would naturally use an LLM with a page-by-page approach,
+Or: the ``markdown_first`` parameter is left at the default (``None``), converting the file to Markdown would
-   the ``markdown_first`` parameter is not explicitly provided as ``True``, and the file's content doesn't look too large to fit in the LLM context window (<= 50 pages or 25,000 tokens).
+   naturally use an LLM with a page-by-page approach, and the file's Markdown content is too large to convert to JSON in a single LLM call.

 The advantage of converting to JSON directly can also be a disadvantage: parsing to JSON is done page-by-page.
-If structural elements don't span page boundaries, this can be great; however, if elements *do* span page boundaries, then it will make things worse.
+If JSON elements don't span page boundaries, this can be great; however, if elements *do* span page boundaries, it won't work well.
+For longer documents, Markdown-to-JSON conversion also happens in batches due to LLM token limits, but efforts are made to split batches by natural boundaries (e.g., between sections).
+Thus, the doc->Markdown->JSON path can work better if page boundaries aren't the best way to batch the conversion process.

 Whether or not you convert to JSON via Markdown, JSON conversion always uses LLM assistance.
 The parameters you supply
 are: